nghiavan0610/infra/scripts/ADD-USER-GUIDE.md

 ## What This Script Does

 ✅ **For New Users:**
-1. Creates user account
+1. Creates user account with appropriate shell
-2. Sets password
+2. Sets password (except for tunnel-only users)
-3. Grants sudo access (if requested)
+3. Grants sudo access (for DevOps and Infra Admin)
+4. Grants Docker access (for Infra Admin only)
-4. Adds SSH public key
+5. Adds SSH public key
-5. Sets correct file permissions
+6. Sets correct file permissions
+7. Configures SSH restrictions for tunnel-only users

 ✅ **For Existing Users:**
 1. Optionally updates SSH key
-2. Grants/confirms sudo access (if requested)
+2. Updates sudo/Docker access based on new user type
 3. Appends new key to authorized_keys (doesn't overwrite)

+✅ **For Tunnel-Only Users:**
+1. Creates user with `/usr/sbin/nologin` shell
+2. Configures SSH Match block for tunnel-only restrictions
+3. Reloads SSH service automatically

 ❌ **What It Does NOT Do:**
-- Modify system-wide SSH config
+- Modify system-wide SSH config (except for tunnel-only Match blocks)
 - Change firewall rules
-- Restart services
 - Modify system limits

 ---